 If you want to do more with your website than just blogging, you can upgrade to a premium plan at any time.
 Going paid offers some significant rewards but can become a bit pricey on the high end.

 Many hosting companies will give you the same services you get on Weebly’s Business and Business Plus plans for a much cheaper monthly price.

 Who Are Weebly’s Paid Plans Ideal For?

 As a result, we really can’t recommend those plans for bloggers unless they plan on adding a large store of products.

-The Connect and Pro plans are good choices for bloggers who want better support, their own domain name, or unlimited storage.
+The Pro and Business plans are good choices for bloggers who want better support, their own domain name, or unlimited storage.
 Some important points to note about these two plans: